At-Home Board Games

 At Home – Board Games

 Sequence: Board and Card game for 2-10 players.
 The board shows cards in a 10 x 10 pattern.
 Your task is to create rows, columns or diagonals of 5 connected squares.
+We find this is increasingly played by members and can be very absorbing.
+For 2-4 players.
 To learn more, please email Annie Grantham at firstname.lastname@example.org

 Chess.
 Why not take up this ‘Game of Kings and King of Games?’..a Chess group was just getting underway as Lock-down arrived and hopefully you could join it as the situation changes.
 If anyone would like a game in the meantime – possibly but not necessarily by Zoom – each player having a board in front of them, please email firstname.lastname@example.org